gwlucastrig/GridfourC/README.md

 Let us know.

 We are now turning our attention to implementing the ability for the C API to write data to a GVRS data store.
+The new GvrsBuilder functions provide a partial implementation of the ability to write files.
+Currently, they are limited to non-compressed formats and do not yet support metadata.
 When that task is complete, the GVRS C API will be fully functional.

+We are also in the process of adding doxygen-style documentation to our primary header files.

 ## Documentation

 Please see our Wiki page for more information on the C API.

 For the Gridfour project in general, we have two main documentation pages: